priimak/idseq-dag/README2.md

 is expected to be in json file with specific format (defined below).

 The steps themselves are python classes that extend `PipelineStep` class.
 They are generic and users can provide any implementation not in any shape or form related to idseq project.
+Note that while pipeline engine provides support for downloading prerequisite dependencies for each step, class implementing any given step may itself initiate downloading any objects s3 store.

 Once idseq-dag installed it can be used to run any specific pipeline like so